grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -ingester.max-global-series-per-metric
 [max_global_series_per_metric: <int> | default = 20000]

-# Minimum number of samples in an idle chunk to flush it to the store.
-Use with
-# care, if chunks are less than this size they will be discarded.
-This option is
-# ignored when using blocks storage.
-0 to disable.
-# CLI flag: -ingester.min-chunk-length
-[min_chunk_length: <int> | default = 0]

 # The maximum number of active metrics with metadata per user, across the
 # cluster.
 0 to disable.
 # CLI flag: -ingester.max-global-metadata-per-user